batking24/OpenPose-for-2D-Gait-Analysis/README.md

 - OpenPose can also be run automatically without installation by using a Jupyter Notebook.
 This method allows the use of a cloud-based GPU environment like Google Colab, without the need for a local system GPU.
 The code for video processing in this setup is available [here](link-to-code).

-- We also attempted to install OpenPose from source code on Ubuntu 20.04 but encountered several installation errors with the dependencies.
+- also attempted to install OpenPose from source code on Ubuntu 20.04 but encountered several installation errors with the dependencies.

 ### Current Status:
 - The portable demo installation is successfully working on our Windows system.
-- We were also able to run OpenPose on Google Colab.
+-  were also able to run OpenPose on Google Colab.
 - However, both these installations are limited to the utilization of OpenPose.
 They do not allow for modifications to the OpenPose keypoint detection algorithm or its metrics.
-- We are yet to successfully install OpenPose from source code.
+- are yet to successfully install OpenPose from source code.
 If modifications to the code are required, we will attempt to install OpenPose from source code again.

 ## Downloading Models